 TIP: UTM codes seem complicated but are actually very easy.
 Check out our blog post that explains how to set them up – including a template – and how to track them.

 You CAN determine quantifiable sales leads from social media (and other marketing channels).

 If you have Conversion Goals in place on your website you can follow your visitors and see where they went once they visited your website.
 Hopefully, you’re sending them to a landing page or interior page with content specific to the post that led them there (not sending them to your homepage).
 Did they bounce (leave without visiting another page)?
 Did they visit other product/service pages?
 Did they complete a form, signup, request more info, or purchase?
 That is valuable information!
 It indicates how your website is performing, what content your audience is interested in, and how many actually converted based on your efforts.

 TIP: Conversion Goals are free and easy to set up in Google Analytics.
 We recommend having one in place for every form on your website to track specific behaviors and provide follow-up capabilities.
 I.E. I want to know how many people checked out our eBook page vs. how many actually downloaded it, and then I want their email address to I can follow-up with those leads.

 So, how can YOU do this?
 Set yourself up for success.
 Start with a plan that follows the GOST model: Goals, Objectives, Strategies, and Tactics.
-If you need a little help, check out our FREE eBook of the month.
-It outlines all the key components of a strong marketing plan for both businesses and nonprofits.
-Or, if you’d like to talk about how we can help, get in touch today.
+If you’d like to talk about how we can help, get in touch today.